Sanderoost/IoTBitAndBrush/README.md

 Plug the 3V in the 5V and the GND in the GND on the arduino.

 ## How to
-Follow this guide step by step to make the device work.
+Follow this guide step by step to make the device and server work and connected to eachother.

-**1. Account setup**
+# Server setup
-Create an account at our website www.bitandbrush.com and copy your user id "sanderOost" for example.
+The server runs on a nodeJs server and we will need to port that server to the web in order for the device to connect and use the given array.

 **2. Set up the global variables**
 Open up the arduino code editor and select the file that is located in this repository.